Evident-Industrial/NDE_Open_File_Format/site/docs/json-metadata/setup/data-model/data-mappings.md

-# Data mappings related arrays and objects
+# Data Mapping Related Arrays and Objects

-Independently of the non-destructive evaluation method, there's always a need to relate acquisition data to the inspected specimen in terms of positioning.
+Independently of the nondestructive evaluation method, there's always a need to relate acquisition data to the inspected specimen in terms of positioning.
 There exist, however, diametrically opposed use cases calling for adapted methods to achieve this relationship.
-For example, most PAUT weld inspection with scanners will relate the data positioning relative to the surface itself with a constant resolution.
+For example, most PAUT weld inspections with scanners will relate the data positioning relative to the surface itself with a constant resolution.

-On the other hand, one could acquire and store phased array acquisition with a 6 axis robot and use complex post-processing methods to achieve inspection data positioning.
-The **dataMappings** array specify how inspection data relates to the specimen.
+On the other hand, one could acquire and store phased array acquisition data with a 6-axis robot and use complex post-processing methods to achieve inspection data positioning.
+The **dataMappings** array specifies how inspection data relates to the specimen.

 ## **dataMappings** array